donovm4/msft-certifications/intermediate/az-500/README.md

 Some of the identity and access management systems include:
 - single sign-on (SSO)
 - strong AUTHN
-- managed identities
-  - also service principals
+- managed identities, service principals
 - conditional access
 - anomaly detection and monitoring